Search by Keyword

 CypherEye is two-factor authentication.
 This means you will use your mobile device (the second factor) to sign-in on your computer (laptop or desktop system).

 The CypherEye mobile app performs highly secure, private, and auditable transactions.
-The app protects your privacy as no personal information other than credentials is transferred.
+The app protects your privacy as no personal information is transferred.

-CypherEye uses optical cryptography.
-Instead of passwords, you scan an image with your mobile device.
-The CypherEye image may often appear animated, as you can see below.
+CypherEye technology uses optical cryptography.
+Instead of typing username and complex passwords, you simply scan an image with your mobile device.
+You will find the CypherEye image appearing as an animation on web pages, as shown below.

-The graphical image is optically encoded to establish a secure communication between your mobile device and the target service.
-CypherEye server guarantees delivery and a secure channel against security threats.
+The graphical image is optically encoded to establish a secure communication channel between your mobile device and the target service.
+The CypherEye server guarantees delivery and a secure channel against security threats.

 CypherEye can be used by organizations for authentication, unifying activities into a single app such as:

 - User identification and login to company systems

 - Unlock doors such as those with keycard access

 - Authenticating to other services provided by your organization

 Using the CypherEye Mobile App